MelinaMoraiti/MelinaMoraiti/README.md

 ## 👋 Hi there
-- 👀 **I’m interested in:** Software engineering, AI and high-performance parallel and distributed computing..
+- 👀 **I’m interested in:** Software engineering, AI and high-performance parallel and distributed computing.
 - 🌱 **I’m currently learning:** all about Next.js in order to develop the IEEE UniWA Student Branch website.
-Also diving deep into IoT and Embedded Systems development.
 - 😄 **Pronouns:** She/Her

 ### Gained experience with: